foldda/charian/README.md

 # Freightman

-Freightman a supper lightweight object-serialization system that is used for converting an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.

-Freightman uses the schema-less RDA data format for encoding, and allows transferring arbitorily complex data (e.g. objects with nested classes) from one application to another application, even if the applications are in different programming languages and on different platforms[^1].
+Freightman a supper lightweight object-serialization system that is used for converting an object of a program to a string, for easy data transportation.
+Freightman allows transferring arbitorily complex data (e.g. objects with nested classes) from one application to another application, even if the applications are in different programming languages and on different platforms[^1].

 [^1]: Subject to the RDA parser's availability for the programming language and the computer platform.